inguillen87/chatboc-frontend/docs/widget-embedding.md

         data-endpoint="pyme"></script>
 ```

-The script above both mints and refreshes tokens automatically and mounts the chat widget.
+The script above mints and refreshes tokens automatically and mounts the chat widget.

 ## Customization